top of page

 Sketching UX Solutions

 I love this phase, it opens up brainstorm possible UX solutions to address the pinpoints.
 I engaged in a brainstorming session to ideate screen layout ideas.
 The result was a series of screen layout ideas that aimed to enhance user experience and align with Wokworks' brand identity.
-These layouts were informed by user needs and preferences, with a focus on clarity, simplicity, and efficiency with a pop of color.
+These layouts were informed by user needs and preferences, with a focus on clarity, simplicity, and efficiency.

 Prototyping Solution